-Below are just a few recent facts and statistics about credit fraud and identity theft.
+Below are just a few recent identity fraud facts & statistics.

 "Year-on-year, impersonation fraud continues to grow.
 Since 1999, impersonation fraud has risen by 163% and is one of the fastest growing fraud types in the UK"

 "False identity fraud went up 59% in Quarter 3 2002 and impersonation fraud up 25%.
 False identity/impersonation fraud remains the most rapidly growing type of fraud in the United Kingdom."

 "An annual figure of £1.3 billion pa is the minimum quantifiable cost to the economy arising from identity fraud"

 - Identity Fraud: A Study, Cabinet Office

 "In the UK, identity fraud in itself is not a crime, although profiting from it is."